aurelia/router/doc/article/en-US/router-configuration.md

   </source-code>
 </code-listing>

-Thus when we navigate to "home" we will find that it is layed-out as desired inside the layout view.
+Thus when we navigate to "home" we will find that it is laid-out as desired inside the layout view.

+Note there is nothing different about the above route configuration with or without the layout.
+It may contain any number of routes that would all be included, by default, in the layout.

-So that is how we use HTML to associate a layout view with a route configuration.
+So that is how we use HTML to associate a layout view with a set of routes.

 We can also associate layouts with route configurations using more fluent code in our view model.
-Suppose we like what we've done above, but we have a couple other views that we would like to associate with a different layout and would thus like to partially override the configuration given in the HTML.
-The following code is an example of how one might do that:
+Suppose we like what we've done above, but we have a couple views that we would like to associate with a different layout and would thus like to partially override the configuration given in the HTML.
+The following code is an example of how we can do that:

 <code-listing heading="app${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">